jberkel/sms-backup-plus/README.md

 Main feature/improvements:

   * Restore.
-SMS stored on Gmail can be transferred back to the phone. ⚠️ MMS are not restored.
+SMS/Call logs stored on Gmail can be transferred back to the phone. ⚠️ MMS are not restored.

-  * XOAuth2: SMS Backup+ will never ask you for your Gmail password.
+  * Security: SMS Backup+ will never ask you for your Gmail password.
 Instead it uses [XOAuth2](https://developers.google.com/gmail/imap/xoauth2-protocol) to get access to your data.
 You can revoke the access rights at any time.